What Are Salmon?

 Salmon contains high levels of Potassium and Selenium.
-While the level of these minerals is high in wild Salmon, it is still notable in farmed salmon which is the variety which is likely present in dog food.
+While the level of these minerals is high in wild Salmon, it is still notable in farmed Salmon, which is the variety that is likely present in dog food.

 Selenium can help a dog maintain healthy Bones.
 Potassium can help regulate blood pressure and prevent strokes.

 Salmon Vs. Salmon Meal

 To many dog owners, meat meal or fish meal is an offputting ingredient.
 However, it should not be.
 Fish Meal is merely fish that has undergone a process to remove the majority of its moisture.
 Most fish ingredients contain up to 80% moisture, so once this is removed, a very nutrient-dense ingredient is left behind.

 Fish Meal will contain significantly more protein and fat on a gram for gram basis.
 Therefore if a Fish Meal is the first listed ingredient on a dog food recipe, you can be sure there is a significant portion of the fish present.